expra-frankfurt/wise25/_sources/content/writing.md

 Scientific writing has the goal to convey information **as precisely and clearly as possible in as much detail as necessary using as few words as possible**.
 It should be objective and formal, but it should not be unnecessarily complicated or intellectual.
 Here are a few things to keep in mind:

-- No colloquial language (e.g., colloquial expressions, abbreviations)
+- No colloquial language (e.g., colloquial expressions, abbreviations):
     **Bad**: _We don’t think there is much of an effect, the test scores were pretty much the same._
     **Good**: _We conclude that object size does not affect categorization speed as test scores were not significantly correlated with object size._

-- Write from your perspective (“We” or “I”) and use active voice if possible **Bad**: _Stimuli were manipulated to contain only low-level information._
+- Write from your perspective (“We” or “I”) and use active voice if possible:
+    **Bad**: _Stimuli were manipulated to contain only low-level information._
     **Good**: _We manipulated stimuli to contain only low-level information._

-- Use verb tense consistently
+- Use verb tense consistently:
   - Simple past for what you or others did: _We conducted an ANOVA… Kim (2015) showed…_
   - Simple present for conclusions and generalizations: _We conclude that font size affects reading speed._

-- Use clear, precise and objective language
+- Use clear, precise and objective language:
      **Bad**: _Response times were roughly equal._
      **Good**: _Response times did not differ significantly, t(48)  =  1.04, p = .304._

-- Explicitly name variables you are assessing or comparing
+- Explicitly name variables you are assessing or comparing:
      **Bad**: _We found no effect of working memory load._
      **Good**: _We found no effect of working memory load on response times._

      **Bad**: _Response times were shorter in the low-load condition._
      **Good**: _Response times were shorter in the low-load compared to the high-load condition._

 - Use **consistent terminology** for conditions, abbreviations, etc. in the **text**, **table** and **figures**!

 - Use simple language – no need to sound smart!
      **Bad**: _Participants experiencing chronic somnolence due to inadequate nocturnal rest demonstrated significantly diminished vigilance._
      **Good**: _Participants who were sleep-deprived showed impaired attention._

-- Avoid overly long sentences – try to break them up into shorter sentences **Bad**: _Although the experiment demonstrated that participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores, it is not clear whether these effects would persist over a longer period or in a larger and more diverse population._
+- Avoid overly long sentences – try to break them up into shorter sentences:
+     **Bad**: _Although the experiment demonstrated that participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores, it is not clear whether these effects would persist over a longer period or in a larger and more diverse population._
      **Good**: _Participants who engaged in mindfulness meditation reported lower stress levels and higher attention scores.
 However, it is not clear whether these effects would persist over a longer period.
 Additionally, the effects require replication in a larger and more diverse population._

 <big>**Guide your reader through your text**</big>